dacr/zio-lmdb/README.md

 So ZIO-lmdb is an embedded key/value database, with an easy to use opinionated API, choices have been made to make the developer experience as simple as possible :
 - JSON based storage using zio-json,
-- safe update by using a lambda which will be called with the previous value if it exists and returns the new value,
+- Safe update by using a lambda which will be called with the previous value if it exists and returns the new value,
-- identifiers are managed by the developer, just use [UUID][UUID] or [ULID][ZIO-ULID].
+- Identifiers are managed by the developer, just use [UUID][UUID] or [ULID][ZIO-ULID].
+  - Remember that identifiers are automatically lexicographically sorted :)

 API is designed to not lie, all functions signatures describe precisely what you must expect from them, thanks to [ZIO][ZIO] and [Scala3][Scala3].